nickserv/danamccurdy.com/_posts/2017-03-30-true-conversation.md

   - life
 ---
 A true conversation
-is not merely
-when two people talk;
+is not merely when two people talk;
-it is when two
-talk and listen.
+it is when they talk and listen.

 It is when each one
 is at least as interested